-Class A Opened to all type of investors.

-Class B Reserved to Institutional Investors

 Class D Opened to all type of investors.

-Class Q Opened to all type of investors.
+Class D Class Q Opened to all type of investors.
+Opened to all type of investors.
 The Class Q Shares are traded in the ATFund Market, a Multilateral Trading Facility organised and operated by the Italian Stock Exchange, Borsa Italiana Spa.
 The Class W Shares can only be invested through intermediaries that adhere either directly or indirectly to ATFund Market.
 Investors can buy or sell the shares daily at a price equal to the NAV of the trading day, which is then calculated and disclosed the following day.

-Banca Finnat

-Palazzo Altieri - Piazza del Gesù, 49

-00186 Roma Italia

-is the Appointed Intermediary supporting liquidity, while settlement takes place through Monte Titoli at T+3, according to the single instrument's settlement calendar.
+Banca Finnat Palazzo Altieri - Piazza del Gesù, 49 00186 Roma Italia is the Appointed Intermediary supporting liquidity, while settlement takes place through Monte Titoli at T+3, according to the single instrument's settlement calendar.
 This Share Class does not issue fractional Shares.